RULES & REGULATIONS OF THE ARSCLASSICA INTERNATIONAL COMPETITION SENIOR

 8. COMPETITION STAGES

-ArsClassica International Competition is composed by the following stages:
+ArsClassica International Competition consists of the following stages:

-STAGE ONE - SELECTION: Maximum 12 best competitors for each instrument will be selected among all the applicants.
-The selection is based on the video recordings submitted through the Application Form.
-The names of the competitors and the videos of their performances will be announced and shared on ArsClassica web site and Facebook page within 15th January 2023.
+STAGE ONE - SELECTION: Maximum 24 best candidates will be selected among all the applicants.
+The selection is based on the video recordings submitted via the Application Form.
+The names of the competitors and the videos of their performances will be announced and shared on ArsClassica's and VideoClassica's web and social channels. within 15th January 2024.

-STAGE TWO - SEMIFINAL: The 12 contestants for each instrument will be asked to record another video of a solo performance to be submitted to the Jury.
-As the result 6 candidates for each instrument will be selected.
-The names of the selected candidates and the videos of their performances will be announced and shared on ArsClassica web site and Facebook page within 15th February 2023.
+STAGE TWO - SEMIFINAL: The 24 contestants will be asked to submit another video of a solo performance.
+As the result 12 candidates will be selected.
+The names of the selected candidates and the videos of their performances will be announced and shared on ArsClassica's and VideoClassica's web and social channels within 15th February 2024.

-STAGE THREE - FINAL: The 6 finalists for each instrument will be asked to record another solo piece.
-As the result 3 winners for each instrument will be selected by the Jury.
-The names of the winners and the videos of their performances will be announced and shared on ArsClassica web site and Facebook page within 10th March 2023.
+STAGE THREE - FINAL: The 12 finalists will be asked to submit another video of a solo performance.
+As the result 3 winners will be selected by the Jury.
+The names of the winners and the videos of their performances will be announced and shared on ArsClassica's and VideoClassica's web and social channels within 10th March 2024.

-WINNERS ANNOUNCEMENT: The Jury will assign 3 prizes for each instrument: 1° Prize, 2° Prize and 3° Prize.
-The announcement of the winners of ArsClassica International Competition will be online on ArsClassica web site and Facebook.
+WINNERS ANNOUNCEMENT: The Jury will assign 3 prizes: 1° Prize, 2° Prize and 3° Prize.
+The announcement of the winners of ArsClassica International Competition will be online on ArsClassica's and VideoClassica's web and social channels.

-2° PRIZE: The winners of the 2° Prize will perform in the Gala Concert in Rome a duo piece together and a short solo piece each one.
+2° PRIZE: The winners of the 2° Prize will perform in the Gala Concert in Rome.
+The repertoire of the performance will be agreed with the musicians.

-3° PRIZE: The winners of the 3° Prize will perform in the Gala Concert in Rome a solo piece each one.
+3° PRIZE: The winners of the 3° Prize will perform in the Gala Concert in Rome.
+The repertoire of the performance will be agreed with the musicians.

-ArsClassica will provide accommodation for the first prize winners during the recordings and the Gala Concert.
+ArsClassica will provide accommodation for the prize winners during the recordings and the Gala Concert.

 The date of the recordings will be established according to the availability of the musicians.